 • Embed hashtags and user handles within the post when possible, rather than listing them at the end.
 Example: #VCUartsSculpture student representing #VCUarts at @TedxVCU

 • Include @VCUarts to connect your social media posts to the main School of the Arts account on the platform.

-• Use Camel Case to make hashtags more legible (ex. #VCUarts, #VCUartsExhibitions, not #vcuarts, #vcuartsexhibitions).
+• Use Camel Case to make individual words in hashtags more legible (ex. #VCUarts, #VCUartsExhibitions, not #vcuarts, #vcuartsexhibitions).
 Also note that there is no space between the hashtag and words.

 • Additional hashtags include

 Be sure to read through your posts carefully before posting.
 It’s okay to use causal sayings like “y’all” or “check it,” but be mindful that your posts are representative of your department or program.
 Pay close attention to your “it’s” and “its” and “their” and “there” (and “they’re,” for that matter).When posting in complete sentences, make sure to capitalize and punctuate accordingly.
 Accuracy is important!

 Avoid purposeful misuse of capitalization and punctuation.
 For example, “whAts evERyonE do1ng th!$ wEEKenD?” or “O!
 M!
 G!
 We’re.so.excited!”

 Never abbreviate things like “U” or “4” or “R” or “Y” or “C” or “b4”.

 When it comes to social media, photos are extremely important (particularly on Facebook, since content is at the mercy of an algorithm that determines what content gets seen by whom).
 As often as possible, we aim to have an image accompany a post, and we also try to use our own photos.
 If you need a photo for something and are unable to take it yourself, reach out to the Communications Office at <firstname.lastname@example.org>.
 You can also consult the VCUarts Instagram and Twitter channels, VCU Library digital archive and Extensis (if you have access).